 Academics, professionals and policy makers formed the Foundation Years Action Group to promote the vital importance of the earliest years to children's development and well-being.

 The Group engages decision makers with the latest research and works with them to turn the substantial evidence into policies that will transform lives.

-the political, social and educational implications of our increasing knowledge of the plasticity of the baby’s brain require society to shift its perceptions and resource priorities.
+the implications of our increasing knowledge of the plasticity of the baby’s brain require society to shift its perceptions and resource priorities.

-the evidence justifies a national commitment to the maintenance of a universal community of care and support for every infant and their immediate caregivers.
+the evidence justifies a national commitment to strengthening a universal community of care and support for every infant and their immediate caregivers.

 such a commitment would pay for itself many times over in terms of the quality of life of children, young people and adults, the reduction of mental illness and crime and the resilience, well-being and freedom of society as a whole.